 Electrocardiogram (ECG)An electrocardiogram (ECG, EKG) is a tool used to assist in diagnosing heart diseases and conditions, for example, atrial and ventricular fibrillation, heart attacks, and heart failure.

 Mitral Valve ProlapseMitral valve prolapse (MVP, click-murmur syndrome, Barlow syndrome) is a condition in which parts of the mitral valve in the heart are too large.
 Because of this, the valve closes unevenly, causing backwards leaking of blood.
-This serious condition, which may be inherited, can cause chest pain, palpitations, fatigue, dizziness, and other symptoms.
+This serious condition, which may be inherited, can cause symptoms of chest pain, palpitations, fatigue, dizziness, and others.
 Treatment includes beta blockers, avoiding stimulants, and occasionally surgery.

 Ventricular Septal DefectVentricular septal defect is a congenital heart condition in which there is a hole in the wall separating the ventricals, the two lower chambers of the heart.
 The hole allows oxygenated blood to mix with unoxygenated blood and recirculate.
 Left untreated by corrective surgery, this can cause the heart to work so hard it fails, along with a host of other problems including pulmonary hypertension.

 Tetralogy of Fallot Topic Guide - Medications and Vitamins

 Phenylephrine is a decongestant that is used to treat stuffy nose and sinus congestion caused by the common cold, hay fever, or other allergies...learn more »